agentio/serviceinfrastructure/content/docs/serviceinfrastructure/apikeys.md

 | [DeleteKey](#deletekey) | Deletes an API key |
 | [UndeleteKey](#undeletekey) | Undeletes an API key which was deleted within 30 days |
 | [LookupKey](#lookupkey) | Find the parent project and resource name of the API key that matches the key string in the request |

+We'll work through these methods, calling each with `q` for the example project that we set up in the [quickstart](/docs/quickstart).

 ### CreateKey